Hamza-Mandviwala/OCP4.10.3-install-GCP-UPI/README.md

     1. ssh into your bootstrap node and run `journalctl -b -f -u release-image.service -u bootkube.service` .
 Upon bootstrap process completion, the output of this command should stop at a message that looks something like `systemd[1]: bootkube.service: Succeeded`.
     2. You can also ssh into the master nodes and run a `sudo crictl ps` to monitor the container creation of the various OCP components.
 Sometimes the kube-apiserver & etcd related components fluctuate and keep flapping.
 Do not panic and allow some time for these to stabilize.
 You can also perform a rolling reboot of your master nodes if you wish to.

-36. Once your bootstrap process completes, you can remove your bootstrap components:
+36. Once our bootstrap process completes, we can remove the bootstrap components:

         gcloud compute backend-services remove-backend ${INFRA_ID}-api-internal-backend-service --region=${REGION} --instance-group=${INFRA_ID}-bootstrap-instance-group --instance-group-zone=${ZONE_0}
         gsutil rm gs://${INFRA_ID}-bootstrap-ignition/bootstrap.ign
         gsutil rb gs://${INFRA_ID}-bootstrap-ignition
         gcloud deployment-manager deployments delete ${INFRA_ID}-bootstrap

-37. Now we are good to create our worker nodes.
-Note that if you run an `oc get co` command from your bastion host at this time, you will still see a few operators unavailable, typically the ingress, console, authentication, and a few other cluster operators.
+37. Now we are good to create we worker nodes.
+Note that if we run an `oc get co` command from the bastion host at this time, we will still see a few operators unavailable, typically the ingress, console, authentication, and a few other cluster operators.
 This is because they depend on some components which need to come up on the worker nodes.
-For example, the ingress cluster operator will deploy the router pods on the worker nodes by default, and only then will a route to your console be created, and eventually your authentication operator would also reach completion.
+For example, the ingress cluster operator will deploy the router pods on the worker nodes by default, and only then will a route to the console be created, and eventually the authentication operator would also reach completion.
     1. Set the env variable for the worker ignition config file.

            export WORKER_IGNITION=`cat install_dir/worker.ign`

-    2. Create the .yaml file for the worker nodes deployment.
+    2. Create the *.yaml* file for the worker nodes deployment.

            cat <<EOF >06_worker.yaml
            imports: